#so i developed aaaaall this proposal and wedding stuff shortly before then <3< /div>

 That's an excellent segue to say that music also plays an important role in wedding ceremonies.
 An ensemble traditionally consisting of taiko (also seen in the above left image), shamisen, shakuhachi and shinobue plays background music throughout the ceremony, with specific cues/phrases/flourishes accompanying specific events.
 (It may be noted that a similar combination of instruments is used in kabuki theater; several elements of the Clan were also inspired by this art form.)

 The marrying couple wears their very best clothes, of course, and polish up their masks for the big day!
 Formal attire is, again, similar to Japanese garments but not exactly (since the Sheikah and Yiga are Japanese-inspired but not...literally Japanese).
 A wedding is cause to wear long furisode-like sleeves and fancy-patterned haori, kimono, and hakama combos.
-Oftentimes, because these garments require fine fabrics that would be harder for the Clan to come by, parts of a person's wedding outfit are passed down through their family and re-tailored to them.
+Oftentimes, because these garments require fine fabrics that require a great effort for the Clan to create, parts of a person's wedding outfit are passed down through their family and re-tailored to them.
 The Clan does of course have a whole group of people who make clothes, and their training includes embroidery and silk-painting for just such special occasions!
 If you didn't think Kohga had a haori with Dinraal embroidered in gold thread on the back and phoenixes and Inverted Eyes painted in patterns all over it, you would be WRONG.
 He also wore his father's black wedding hakama!
 And Mama Hotaru's long and gorgeous wedding robe was black with a pattern of softly painted insects on it, in an homage to her family's naming tradition; it originally belonged to her own great-grandmother, who shared her name.

 Ceremony